-• Follow the "S" curve of the parking lot.

-• Have the car rider card prominently displayed in the car windshield.
+- Follow the "S" curve of the parking lot. - Have the car rider card prominently displayed in the car windshield.
 If a card is not present, you will be asked to park in the parking lot, enter the front office, and present your identification to the front office staff (even if you feel that we "know you").
-This is for the safety of your child.

-• Please stay in line and wait for your child to be delivered to your vehicle.
+This is for the safety of your child. - Please stay in line and wait for your child to be delivered to your vehicle.
 Do not exit the line until the vehicle in front of you leaves.
 Do not pull around other vehicles.

-Please keep the car rider card in the window of your vehicle until your child/ren have entered your vehicle.

-• Parents/Guardians/Adults should remain in the vehicle.
-It creates a safety hazard when adults exit the vehicle during afternoon pick-up.
+Please keep the car rider card in the window of your vehicle until your child/ren have entered your vehicle. - Parents/Guardians/Adults should remain in the vehicle.
+It creates a safety hazard when adults exit the vehicle during afternoon pick-up. - Parents/Guardians are not permitted to "walk-up" with the car rider card.
+We ask that you remain in your vehicle and proceed through the car rider line.

-Change in Transportation: At the beginning of the year, parents are asked to identify a student's usual dismissal procedure (bus, ASP, car, etc.).
+Change in Transportation: At the beginning of the year, parents are asked to identify a student's usual dismissal procedure (bus, ASP, car, daycare van, walker).
 We will not change a child's mode of transportation unless we have a note or phone call from the parent (if change is made by phone, family password must be stated).
 Under no circumstances will a teacher take a child's word regarding dismissal plans.

-• If the child's dismissal plans change from day to day, the parent must send a note to the teacher and to ASP (if applicable).

-• If a student is going home with a friend, the parents of both students must send a note to the teacher(s).

-• If you have a transportation change during the school day, you must call the front office at 770-716-3910 before 1:45 p.m.
-All transportation changes must be made in writing or by phone call prior to 1:45 p.m.

-• Do not email teachers or office staff regarding transportation changes.
-All changes must be made in writing or by phone call.

-• Each family has a password for verification purposes for transportation changes made over the phone.
-Please make sure family members are aware of the password.

-• Adults must present a valid drivers license, passport or state issued ID card in order to check a student out/pick them up.
+- If the child's dismissal plans change from day to day, the parent must send a note to the teacher and to ASP (if applicable). - If a student is going home with a friend, the parents of both students must send a note to the teacher(s). - If you have a transportation change during the school day, you must call the front office at 770-716-3910 before 1:45 p.m.
+All transportation changes must be made in writing or by phone call prior to 1:45 p.m. - Do not email teachers, administrators or office staff regarding transportation changes.
+All changes must be made by writing a note or by phone call. - Each family has a password for verification purposes for transportation changes made over the phone.
+Please make sure family members are aware of the password. - Adults must present a valid driver's license, passport or state issued ID card in order to check a student out/pick them up.